 If you or your spouse pays for the care of a parent or grandparent in a residential care home, you may be eligible to claim a tax deduction.
-Here you can learn more about who is eligible for a deduction, the amount you can claim, how the deduction can be claimed as an alternative to dependent parent allowance or dependent grandparent allowance, and where to go for more information.
+Here you can learn more about who is eligible for a deduction, the amount you can claim, how the deduction can be claimed as an alternative to dependent parent allowance and dependent grandparent allowance, and where to go for more information.

 Eligibility for Deduction

-Under salaries tax and personal assessment you may claim a deduction for elderly residential care expenses that you or your spouse have paid to a residential care home for the care of a parent or grandparent.
+Under salaries tax and personal assessment, you may claim a deduction for elderly residential care expenses that you or your spouse have paid to a residential care home for the care of a parent or grandparent.
 A person who is chargeable to tax at the standard rate is also entitled to the deduction.

 The following conditions must be satisfied before the deduction is granted:

-- The parent or grandparent is your or your spouse's parent or grandparent.
+• The parent or grandparent is your or your spouse's parent or grandparent.

-- The parent or grandparent is 60 years old or above, unless he/she is entitled to claim an allowance under the Government’s Disability Allowance Scheme.
+• The parent or grandparent is 60 years old or above, unless he/she is entitled to claim an allowance under the Government’s Disability Allowance Scheme.

-- The parent or grandparent was receiving residential care in a residential care home in the year of assessment.
+• The parent or grandparent was receiving residential care in a residential care home in the year of assessment.

-- The expenses were paid to a residential care home or any person acting on its behalf.
+• The expenses were paid to a residential care home or any person acting on its behalf.

-- The expenses were paid by you or your spouse in the year of assessment (net of any reimbursement by any person or organisation).
+• The expenses were paid by you or your spouse in the year of assessment (net of any reimbursement by any person or organisation).

 A “parent” means:

-- your natural father or mother / step parent; or
+• your natural father or mother / step parent; or

-- your spouse's natural father or mother / step parent; or
+• your spouse's natural father or mother / step parent; or

-- a parent by whom you or your spouse was legally adopted; or
+• a parent by whom you or your spouse was legally adopted; or

-- a parent of your deceased spouse.
+• a parent of your deceased spouse.

 A “grandparent” means:

-- your natural grandfather or grandmother / step grandparent; or
+• your natural grandfather or grandmother / step grandparent; or

-- your spouse's natural grandfather or grandmother / step grandparent; or
+• your spouse's natural grandfather or grandmother / step grandparent; or

-- a grandparent of your deceased spouse.
+• a grandparent of your deceased spouse.

 Amount of Allowable Deduction